Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/ED-FI-DESCRIPTORS.md

 ## Descriptor References

+Many Ed-Fi [Resources](./RESOURCES.md) have one or more Descriptor in their lists of attributes.
+The Descriptor value is a Uniform Resource Indicator (URI).
-References to a Descriptor value _must_ be constructed in the following format:
+The URI for a Descriptor _must_ be constructed in the following format:

 ```none
 uri://[namespace]/[name of descriptor]#[descriptor value]
 ```

-For example, to refer to the academicSubject value in the Ed-Fi namespace ("ed-fi.org") with a codeValue of "Chemistry," the reference would be the following URI:
+For example, to refer to the `academicSubject` value in the Ed-Fi namespace ("ed-fi.org") with a codeValue of "Chemistry" the reference would be the following URI:

 ```none